digitalxero/dart-pubsub/README.md

 	});

 	Pubsub.publish('app.component.action', 1, 2, 3, keywords: 'work also', isnt: 'this fun');

+Remember that the system automatically publishes to the less specific channels so you should never do `Pubsuub.subscribe('app app.component app.component.change', ...)` as the subscriber would recive 3 copies of each message published to `app.component.change`

 You can also subscribe well after something has been publishing to a channel and you will get the last message, this is most usefull for a ready message